 France The funding of campaigns in France comes from both private and public sources.
-An individual may contribute up to $\in 4,600$ to each campaign, and donate an annual maximum of $\in 7,500$ to political parties or groups.
-Donations to both campaigns and parties are tax deductible: as of 2017, the tax deduction was equal to 66% of the value of the donation, up to 20% of the taxable income, which means that an individual who gives $\in 1,000$ to a candidate (and whose income is high enough) can reduce her taxable income by $\in 660$.
-There is also a direct public funding of campaigns: candidates who win more than 5% of the votes in the first ballot are reimbursed for their personal contributions (i.e. those coming from the candidate's own money or loans she contracted) up to 47.5% of the spending limit.7
+An individual may contribute up to $\le 4,600$ to each campaign, and donate an annual maximum of $\le 7,500$ to political parties or groups.
+Donations to both campaigns and parties are tax deductible.
+There is also a direct public funding of campaigns: candidates who win more than 5% of the votes in the first ballot are reimbursed for their personal contributions (i.e. those coming from the candidate's own money or loans she contracted) up to 47.5% of the spending limit.